Traps (TV series)

 Traps is an American police drama that aired on CBS from March 31 to April 27, 1994.
 The series was created by Stephen J. Cannell and produced by Stephen J. Cannell Productions in association with CBS Entertainment Productions.

 Premise

 Joe Trapchek was a retired chief of police in Seattle, Washington who came out of retirement to consult on cases.
-Also seen were Detective Chris Trapchek, Joe's grandson, and Detective Jack Cloud, Chris' partner and the ex-partner of Chris' father who was killed in the line of duty.
+Also seen were Detective Chris Trapchek, Joe's grandson, and Detective Jack Cloud, Chris's partner and the ex-partner of Chris's father who was killed in the line of duty.